-- 9.182 The site is located between Lewes and Cooksbridge on the eastern side of the A275, and just to the south of its junction with the B2116.
-The allocation will enable a small northern extension of the existing Gypsy & Traveller site at Offham Barns, north of the Offham Road Service Station, to take place. - 9.183 The site as a whole is bordered on its southern and western boundary by mature hedging.
+9.198 The site is located between Lewes and Cooksbridge on the eastern side of the A275, and just to the south of its junction with the B2116.
+The allocation will enable a small northern extension of the existing Gypsy & Traveller site at Offham Barns, north of the Offham Road Service Station, to take place.

+9.199 The site as a whole is bordered on its southern and western boundary by mature hedging.
 The existing caravans and mobile homes are separated from the northern part of the site by a further hedge.
 To the east is a large open field.
 The site is flat and set slightly below the field levels.
 The existing Gypsy & Traveller site is well established and contains four pitches plus stabling and horses.
 There is a localised area of surface water ponding that occupies a significant part of the site.
 The site is also situated on the side of a dry valley.
 While most groundwater emergence will occur in the base of the valley, spring flow may also occur in the valley sides in particularly wet periods.
-The Level I Update and Level 2 SFRA provides recommendations for a site specific flood risk assessment and the suitability and design of the SuDS. - 9.184 Development proposals should therefore be suitably informed by the following evidence studies: - Foul Sewerage and Utilities Assessment; - Lighting Assessment and; - Flood Risk Assessment including Surface Water Management Plan.
+The Level 1 Update and Level 2 SFRA provides recommendations for a site specific FRA and the suitability and design of the SuDS.

+9.200 Development proposals should therefore be suitably informed by the following evidence studies:

+- Foul Sewerage and Utilities Assessment;

+- Lighting Assessment; and

+- FRA including Surface Water Management Plan.

-Allocation Policy SD86: Offham Barns, Offham
+Allocation Policy SD83: Offham Barns, Offham (see map pg 241)